capncruncky/scripts/README.md

 # DupSearch_Lite.ps1
 Lite version of DupSearch.
 Uses only file name and length as testing for duplicates.
 DupSearch_Lite is recommended for general use and (in most cases) is accurate enough for common system admin purposes.
 For thorough testing, use DupSearch.

+# SizeSort.ps1
+Simple script to identify the 20 largest files over 100MB in current directory and sub-directories